trishume/sympy-wiki-with-svn/GsoC-2011-Application-Oleksandr-Gituliar.md

 group) representations for SU(N) with arbitrary N so that one could "rotate" spin states as well.
 Seems extremely interesting especially in symbolic implementation.

+### random numbers from distributions of arbitrary form in N dimensions

+Suppose one has a function in N dimensions that is non-negative and normalized to 1, so that we can treat it like a probability density (of 4-momentum of the relativistic particle for example).
+The idea is to be able to generate N-dimensional points according to that distribution.

+Actually this technique is widely used in Monte-Carlo simulations in particle physics and is mostly related to numerical methods than symbolic calculation, however is extremely interesting as well.

 to be continued ...